What's different about a remote model?

 How much does installation cost?

-To gain access, merely running the wires throughout the vehicle requires the removal of the bumper covers, front spoiler, grille and many of the interior trim panels.
+Merely running the wires requires removing the bumper covers, front spoiler, grille and many of the interior trim panels.
 And that's before the detector installation even begins.

 Why can't a shop give me a fixed price for the installation?

-Any shop quoting a fixed price for the installation without seeing the vehicle first is one to be avoided.
+Stay away from a shop quoting a price for the installation without seeing the vehicle first.
 Too many variables.
 These systems are called "custom-installed" for a reason: each is different.
 The number of hours involved depends in part on vehicle make and model; some are reasonably straightforward while others—rear-engine Porsches and mid-engine exoticars, for instance—are a nightmare to work on and entail more hours of labor.

 Customer preference on control layout also plays a big role in determining installation costs.
 (See below.)